larpchronicles/rules/06_martial-skills.md

 #### Stalwart Defense

 >This skill grants the character 5 additional armor points to their maximum armor pool for each time that this skill is purchased without having to physically represent the worn armor.
-This skill requires that the character is wielding only a two hand weapon and has the skill to be able to use that weapon.
+This skill requires that the character is wielding only a two-handed weapon and has the skill to be able to use that weapon.
 Armor points gained from Stalwart Defense must be repaired before being available.
-DISARM effects like Command Drop or Disarm do not remove the benefit of Stalwart Defense unless the character goes longer than 20 seconds without fulfilling the single weapon requirement.<br/>Requires the Two Hand Weapon skill.
+DISARM effects like Command Drop or Disarm do not remove the benefit of Stalwart Defense unless the character goes longer than 20 seconds without fulfilling the single weapon requirement.<br/>Requires the Two-Handed Weapon skill.

 #### Toughness